 • no private indoor flushing toilet.

 2) Percentage of people living in a noisy neighbourhood.

 A single member of the household was asked these questions and the answers are imputed to all household members.
-For households comprised of several adults with a different migration status, the same value is entered for persons with a migration background and for those without.
+For households comprised of several adults with a different migration status, the same value calculated for the entire household is used for persons with and without a migration background.